novafacing/cgc-challenges/challenges/cyber_blogger/README.md

 The buffer overflow is meant to test how large a team's input testing scales.
 In order for this bug to be triggered it requires a buffer of exactly 4097 bytes to be sent 20+ times.

+### Read Notes

+* Lots of reads but only really checked with strcmp/strlen/atoi